HariSekhon/Knowledge-Base/diagrams.md

 - [Cloudairy](https://chart.cloudairy.com/cloudchart) - new, buggy UI when I tried it
 - [Swimm](https://docs.swimm.io/) - AI to generate diagrams from code and documentation sources

-## Important Icon Sets to import into D2
+## Important Icon Sets

+Especially to import into D2, but also to supplement other languages and libraries as necessary.

-Python Diagrams has the best library, some highlights are below but check their adjacent categories too:
+Python Diagrams has the best in-built library, some highlights are below, but check their adjacent categories too:

 - [D2 Icons](https://icons.terrastruct.com/)